jofel06/SauceDemoAutomation/README.md

     - Test results (passed, failed, etc.)
     - Test execution time
     - Steps involved in each test
-    - Environment information
 - **To generate and view the report after a test run, execute:**
     ```bash
     - allure serve target/allure-results

-- **The environment details** for Allure reporting are generated automatically via the EnvironmentSetup class, which runs before the test suite. **No additional steps are required.**

 ## Configuration
 - The config.properties file in the src/test/resources/ directory allows you to configure the application URL.